MicrosoftDocs/win32/desktop-src/Tapi/about-rendezvous-ip-telephony-conferencing.md

 ---
-Description: The TAPI 3 Rendezvous controls provide mechanisms to advertise and discover multiparty multimedia IP conferences.
+description: The TAPI 3 Rendezvous controls provide mechanisms to advertise and discover multiparty multimedia IP conferences.
 The following describes a set of Component Object Model (COM) components and interfaces to implement conferencing. ms.assetid: 0ca2edac-b507-497e-9e63-78a10466e2eb
 title: About Rendezvous IP Telephony Conferencing ms.topic: article